angelocatalani/hexagonal_architecture/README.md

 We could use a simple API token to implement a rate limit for our routes.

-In this way we could mitigate a DOS attack.
+In this way, we could mitigate a DOS attack.

 ### Load balancer and autoscaler